Opentrons/opentrons-modules/stm32-modules/tempdeck-gen3/firmware/README.md

 - __PID Driver__ - Provides a unified interface to calculate Proportional Integral Derivative control.
 See `../../include/common/core/pid.hpp`
 - __ADS1115 Driver__ - Provides an interface to control the ADS1115 ADC IC on the main board.
 See `../../include/common/core/ads1115.hpp`
 - __Thermistor Conversion Driver__ - Provides an interface to convert an ADC reading into a temperature in ºC.
+- __GCode Parser__ - Accepts a buffer of characters and attempts to parse out any valid GCode commands.

 ## Hardware Policy
 Hardware Policy drivers provide low-level access to peripherals that don't require their own state tracking.
 Additionally, when compiling for a host-side target (tests or simulator), the policy is what changes to allow the task & hardware drivers to simulate their functionality.
 The Task Descriptions below all contain a list of the functionalities implemented by the task's respective policy.